nautechsystems/nautilus_trader/README.md

 - `TradeTick`
 - `Bar`

-The following `PriceType`s can be used for bar aggregations;
+The following `PriceType` options can be used for bar aggregations;
 - `BID`
 - `ASK`
 - `MID`
 - `LAST`

-The following `BarAggregation`s are possible;
+The following `BarAggregation` options are possible;
 - `SECOND`
 - `MINUTE`
 - `HOUR`